Announcements

 Cotton Seed Bug (CSB) and Thrips Parvispinus

-Two new invasive pests have been found in San Diego County Nurseries: Cotton Seed Bug (CSB) and Thrips Parvispinus.
+Two new invasive pests have been found in San Diego County nurseries: Cotton Seed Bug (CSB) and Thrips Parvispinus.
 Both pests are A-rated, meaning they are of known economic or environmental detriment.
 Learn more and help keep these pests from spreading by reading the fact sheets linked below:

 - Cotton Seed Bug Technical Bulletin (USDA)